showlab/livecc/README.md

 # with subtitles
 torchrun --standalone --nproc_per_node=8 evaluation/videomme/distributed_evaluate_videomme.py --model_path chenjoya/LiveCC-7B-Instruct --benchmark_path videomme.jsonl --with_subtitles
 ```
 Typically, it costs ~40min (no subtitles) or ~50min (with subtitles) to finish the evaluation (8x80G GPUs).
+The results will be written to [evaluation/videomme/results](evaluation/videomme/results).
 We also provided the evaluation results of [LiveCC-7B-Instruct](https://huggingface.co/chenjoya/LiveCC-7B-Instruct) at [evaluation/videomme/results](evaluation/videomme/results).

 #### OVOBench

+Finish on Apr 26.

 #### MVBench

+Finish on Apr 26.

 ### Data Production Pipeline

+Finish on Apr 27.

 #### Pre-training